Why Should I Choose a Catholic University or College?

 At Providence College in Rhode Island, part of the core curricula is the Development of Western Civilization, an interdisciplinary course that reflects the unique nature of Dominican education, with its focus on the compatibility of faith and reason and an understanding of the complexities in the world.
 This four-semester, team-taught course explores the ideas, events and people who have shaped Western Civilization from ancient to contemporary times.

-Students who attend Catholic schools are united by a sense of mission, who want an education with a Catholic worldview, and want to put that into practice in whatever professional career they pursue.
+Students who attend Catholic institutions are united by a sense of mission, who want an education with a Catholic worldview, and want to put that into practice in whatever professional career they pursue.
 Service is part of that mission, and Catholic colleges and universities do a fantastic job of providing volunteer opportunities.
 At the University of Dayton in Ohio, the Fitz Center For Leadership in Community works to build partnerships with Dayton urban neighborhoods, helping the poor, disadvantaged and marginalized.
 If community service is important to you, at a Catholic school, you’ll definitely way to get involved in issues and causes that are meaningful to you.

 Catholic schools share many of the benefits of other faith-based colleges and universities: you’ll be with many students and faculty that hold your same beliefs and values, and the environment will be much more structured than at a secular school.
-Also, at a Catholic school, you’ll know that when you attend concerts, join clubs, or go to social events, these will be places you’ll feel comfortable and at ease.
+Also, at a Catholic university or college, you’ll know that when you attend concerts, join clubs, or go to social events, these will be places you’ll feel comfortable and at ease.

 Is a Catholic school right for you?
 Whether you’re interested in a liberal arts program or university setting, there are plenty of options from which to choose.
 Take a look at our Catholic Colleges of Distinction, visit the websites, and plan a visit to see which ones are the best fit for you.